State-transition dynamics of resting-state functional magnetic resonance imaging data: Model comparison and test-to-retest analysis: Robustness test with the Euclidean distance used as dissimilarity between sessions

 \section{Robustness test with the Euclidean distance used as dissimilarity between sessions}

-We mainly used the dissimilarity based on the $\text{corr}(\bm{c}_\ell, \bm{c}_{\ell'})$ defined by Eq.~\eqref{eqn:correlation} in the main text to match and compare the set of the centroid positions, $\{ \bm{c}_1, \ldots, \bm{c}_L \}$, between pairs of sessions.
-In this section, we investigate the robustness of the results of the test-retest reproducibility analysis by running the same analysis with the Euclidean distance between the centroid positions, defined by Eq.~\eqref{eqn:dissim} in the main text, to match and compare the set of centroid positions between pairs of sessions.
+We mainly used the dissimilarity based on the $\text{corr}(\bm{c}_\ell, \bm{c}_{\ell'})$ defined by Eq.~(7) in the main text to match and compare the set of the centroid positions, $\{ \bm{c}_1, \ldots, \bm{c}_L \}$, between pairs of sessions.
+In this section, we investigate the robustness of the results of the test-retest reproducibility analysis by running the same analysis with the Euclidean distance between the centroid positions, defined by Eq.~(14) in the main text, to match and compare the set of centroid positions between pairs of sessions.
 We also use the Euclidean distance to measure the discrepancy in terms of the centroid position between the two optimally matched sessions.

 We show the $p$ values for the permutation test for the three clustering methods, five discrepancy measures for the state-transition dynamics, and $K \in \{2, \ldots, 10\}$ in Tables~\ref{tab: msc dmn p-values2}, \ref{tab: msc whole p-values2}, and Table~\ref{tab: hcp whole p-values2} for the DMN extracted from the MSC data, the whole-brain network extracted from the MSC data, and the whole-brain network extracted from the HCP data, respectively.
-In the tables, $p=0$ indicates that the deviation of the ND value for the original session-to-session comparisons from $1$ is larger than the deviation of the ND value for all the $10^4$ randomized comparisons from $1$, corresponding to $p < 0.5 \times 10^{-4}$.
+In the tables, $p < 10^{-4}$ indicates that the deviation of the ND value from $1$ is larger for the original session-to-session comparisons than for all the $10^4$ randomized comparisons.
 We find that the permutation test results obtained with the Euclidean distance are similar to those obtained with the cosine distance shown in the main text.

 Quantitatively, for the DMN extracted from the MSC data, most $p$ values (i.e., 128 out of the 135 comparisons; 94.81\%) were smaller than 0.05 (indicated by *), and 111 of them (i.e., 83.07\% of the 135 comparisons) remained significant after the Bonferroni correction (indicated by ***; equivalent to $p < 0.00037$, uncorrected).
 Moreover, we obtained $p < 0.001$, indicated with **, in 113 out of the 135 comparisons (i.e., 83.15\%).
 We also found that the number of significant $p$ values (with $p < 0.05$) for the K-means (45 out of 45) and bisecting K-means (44 out of 45), which differ only by $1$ from each other, was somewhat larger than that for the TAAHC (42 out of 45).
 After the Bonferroni correction, the number of the significant $p$ values remained larger for the K-means (43 out of 45) than for bisecting K-means (36 out of 45), which is larger than for the TAAHC (32 out of 45).